jju/stubbl/teams/orbitalmachine.md

 #### GCXI Recap

 The Machine didn't have that deep playoff run they were expecting.
 They didn't score more than 2 TDs even once, and their best team effort in bashing was a 6 casualty outing against the Fatality [[gcxi-13-efom]]. [[Uli]] handily coasted to a Carmine Fist award (but may not have if the Eagles hadn't been spreading their damage around; see [[gcxi-cas-race]]).
-The biggest impact they are likely to have on the season as a whole is that Uli seriously injured [[Venus]] in week 15 [[gcxi-15-omft]], causing a necessary shift in the Tide's playoff strategy.
+The biggest impact they are likely to have on the season as a whole is that Uli seriously injured [[Veens]] in week 15 [[gcxi-15-omft]], causing a necessary shift in the Tide's playoff strategy.

 | Team            | round | Touches | TDs  | Rush | Cp   | PassDist | Caught | Intercepts | Cas  | Blocks | Sacks | MVPs | SPP  |  Location | WDL |
 |-----------------|-------|---------|------|------|------|----------|--------|------------|------|--------|-------|------|------|-------------|-------------|